wg-osr/wg-osr.github.io/index.md

 - "Classless" characters but possible options for lineages, backgrounds, or something else
 - Ancestry instead of Race
 - Mork Borg's "Calender of Nechrubel"
+- EMDT's Helveczia.
+Skills, Spells, and other random things

 ### "Class" System